MacMillan magic: a fairy’s kiss with more bite than the usual balletic fare

 Le Baiser de la Fée is a fairy’s kiss with more bite than the usual balletic fare.
 Choreographer Kenneth MacMillan was famously ‘sick to death of fairy-tales’, with ballet full to the brim of Sleeping Beauties, Cinderellas, and Swan Lakes, and often focused his works on visceral resonance rather than folkloric classicism.
 In his adaptation of Andersen’s The Ice Maiden, performed by Scottish Ballet on scintillatingly exciting form as part of the celebration on the 25th anniversary of his death, MacMillan makes the fairy’s kiss the mark of something much darker and more dangerous.

 Balancing, like La Sylphide, on Romantic ballet’s obsession with the Other – symbolised by the difference between the familiar earthly fiancée and the otherworldly fairy – Le Baiser de la Fée stops short of romanticising it with its striking Stravinsky score and Scottish Ballet boldly billing it alongside another Stravinsky in much starker style, the raw and riotous The Rite of Spring.
-Continue reading “Reflection: Scottish Ballet’s Le Baiser de la Fée”
+Continue reading “Review: Scottish Ballet’s Le Baiser de la Fée”

 Ballet is no Sleeping Beauty.
 It’s no art installation, no history in hallowed halls, no artefact kept under lock and key.
 Steps and concepts can be penned, but can’t be captured in a still frame like film, composed on staves like music or printed on paper like poetry.
 It’s ephemeral, like theatre, existing only for a moment, but, unlike theatre, that moment – or movement – exists only on the body that embodies it.
 Ballet lives and breathes.